 Managing returns and rapid re-commerce

-An automated WMS helps brands accept incoming orders, merge them with the inventory, and ship them as soon as possible.
+An automated WMS helps brands accept incoming orders, sync with the inventory, and ship them as soon as possible.
 It helps trace returns, avoids delays, streamlines return management, and reduces the cost of return logistics.
 Products spending too much time on their way back to the warehouse are at a greater risk of getting damaged.
 Returns management solution finds the shortest route back, enabling brands to expose the stock for resale as soon as possible.
 It sorts products into categories such as refurbished, resalable, and unsaleable, based on which it disperses them in the value chain.
 As D2C brands seek to gain complete control of their supply chain, a comprehensive returns management policy is necessary and must be centered on automated returns management software.

-Dynamic markdowns for D2C brands
+Markdown optimization for D2C brands

 Demand-based inventory distribution

 For brands expanding over larger geographies, distributing inventory to multiple warehouses, so that the products are located closest to the customers, is the best way to reduce costs and ensure quick fulfillment.
 As brands expand their businesses, it becomes more expensive to ship products from a single warehouse as compared to renting out space at multiple locations.
-Tools such as Increff Distributed Inventory Optimization tool ensures brands and retailers have the right levels of inventory as close to their customers as possible.
+Tools such as Increff Regional Utilization ensures brands and retailers have the right levels of inventory as close to their customers as possible.
 The tool is completely web-based and performs millions of computations within minutes to find the right level and style of stock for each fulfillment center.

 D2C poses a number of challenges for brands but automation offsets these by providing sharp insights, precise allocation, and efficient handling.
 This makes brands highly competitive by keeping a check on delays, costs, labor overheads, and space or stock wastage.